File crypto_config.h

 Enable the Platform Security Architecture persistent key storage.

-Module: library/psa_crypto_storage.c
+Module: core/psa_crypto_storage.c

 Requires: MBEDTLS_PSA_CRYPTO_C, either MBEDTLS_PSA_ITS_FILE_C or a native implementation of the PSA ITS interface